 Dry skin patches can have many causes, including cold weather and the chemicals in some soaps and lotions.
 It can also result from a medical condition, such as allergies, dermatitis, and psoriasis.

-Dry skin is a common problem during the winter months, when the skin is exposed to colder temperatures and lower levels of moisture in the air.
-In these cases, using moisturizer is often enough to soothe and eliminate dry skin patches.
+Dry skin is a common problem during the winter months when the skin is exposed to colder temperatures and lower moisture levels in the air.
+In these cases, moisturizer is often enough to soothe and eliminate dry skin patches.

 However, some people experience chronic or long lasting, dry skin.
 This can indicate an underlying medical condition that would benefit from treatment.

 This article describes some common medical conditions and other factors that can cause dry skin and how to deal with them.

-The skin can become dry, scaly, or flaky for many everyday reasons, such as being exposed to chemicals in soaps or harsh, windy weather.
+The skin can become dry, scaly, or flaky for many reasons, such as exposure to chemicals in soaps or harsh, windy weather.

 Other causes of dry skin include: